 Each of the letters in Revelation 2 and 3 speak of overcoming.
 By examining those churches, we can understand what we are up against and what we must do.

 Thyatira, the middle of the seven churches, receives a litany of praise and rebuke from our Savior.
 He particularly focuses on idolatry, which is spiritual fornication.

-The seven churches of Revelation 2-3 have intrigued Bible students for centuries.
-Where they simply seven churches in Asia, or do they have more immediate relevance to us today?
+The seven churches of Revelation have intrigued students for centuries.
+Where they simply seven churches in Asia, or do they have more relevance today?